wenyihaojiayou/SH-GAN/README.md

 # SH-GAN: Enhanced Image Inpainting via Self-Similarity Haar Transform and Multi-Scale Feature Feedback GAN

-This repository contains the official implementation of the paper **"Enhanced Image Inpainting via Self-Similarity Haar Transform and Multi-Scale Feature Feedback GAN"**, submitted to *The Visual Computer*
+the paper **"Enhanced Image Inpainting via Self-Similarity Haar Transform and Multi-Scale Feature Feedback GAN"**, submitted to *The Visual Computer*  This code is exclusively associated with the manuscript submitted to *The Visual Computer*

 ## Overview
 SH-GAN addresses the challenges of texture distortion, edge blurring, and color inconsistency in complex damaged region image inpainting by integrating: